-My photography is about connecting with my past.
-It is about bringing memories back to life.
-Photographing a sunset on a beach is not just about taking a picture.
-I am capturing the memories of all the sunsets on every beach I have ever seen.
+My photography is about capturing a feeling.
+It is also about bringing memories back to life.
+While I am photographing a sunset on a beach, I am not taking a picture of just this one sunset.
+I am connecting with the memory of all the sunsets on every beach I have ever seen.

 Many of the folks that buy a fine art print from me do so because my photograph sparked a memory of their own.
 The photographs of Rhode Island that I create remind them of times past, and places visited with friends and family.

-One of the things that I love about Rhode Island is the extreme diversity of locations.
-Beautiful beaches, sprawling farms, dense woodlands and cities are all within a very short ride of my home.
+Another thing that I love about Rhode Island is the extreme diversity of locations.
+As a result, beautiful beaches, sprawling farms, dense woodlands and cities are all within a very short ride of my home.

 Along the Coast

 The “Ocean State” is a wonderful place to create seascape photography.
-Miles of rugged coastline and soft sandy beaches draw me to the water time and time again.
+Over 400 miles of rugged coastline and soft sandy beaches draw me to the water time and time again.

 Many of my favorite photographs of Rhode Island have been created along the coast.
-Standing beside Narragansett Bay in the hour before sunrise, coffee in hand, waiting on the sun to peek over the horizon, I find an inner peace that I have not found anywhere else.
+I love to stand beside Narragansett Bay in the hour before sunrise, coffee in hand, waiting on the sun to peek over the horizon.
+It is here that I find an inner peace that I have not found anywhere else.

 Exploring the Back Roads

 Many times my adventures take me out into the country, where the farms and woodlands are full of classic New England scenes ideal for landscape photography.
-Old barns, tractors and stone walls and acres of farm land.
+For example, old barns, tractors, stone walls and acres of farm land are frequent finds during our travels.

 My wife and I will often pack up the car and stop at a Dunkin’ Donuts for an iced coffee.
 Seriously, how could I spend a day creating photographs of Rhode Island and not stop for a Dunkin’?
 We then spend the day exploring the back roads, looking for the next adventure behind the camera!